sydasif/ansible-lab/README.md

 ### The When Statement

 Sometimes you will want to skip a particular step on a particular host.
-This is a easy task to do in Ansible with the *when* statement.
-To check ansible built-in variables use *gather_facts* module.
-The ad-hoc command as below.
+This is an easy task to do in Ansible with the *when* statement.
+To check ansible built-in variables use the *gather_facts* module.
+The ad-hoc command is below.

 ```console
 ansible all -m gather_facts --limit centos | grep ansible_distribution